vickmuir/Backup/restore-from-another-computer.md

 **Pre-requisites**

 - Server1 and Server2 must have the same Operating System.
 Cross-platform restores aren't supported.
 - Server1 and Server2 must have backup agents that were configured previously.
-For more information about configuring the backup agents, see [Configuring the backup agent in WebCC](/docs/infrastructure/Backup?topic=Backup-getting-started#getting-started).
+For more information about configuring the backup agents, see [Configuring the backup agent in Cloud Backup Portal](/docs/infrastructure/Backup?topic=Backup-getting-started#getting-started).
 - A backup job for Server1 that produced a backup to Server1's vault location.

 Disable all Scheduled tasks on both servers to avoid any conflicts.
 {:important}

-## Starting WebCC of Server2
+## Starting Cloud Backup Portal of Server2
-{: #startWebCC}
+{: #startPortal}

-Remember to start your {{site.data.keyword.BluVPN}} connection to get access to the {{site.data.keyword.cloud}} private network or the WebCC link doesn't work.
+Remember to start your {{site.data.keyword.BluVPN}} connection to get access to the {{site.data.keyword.cloud}} private network or the Cloud Backup Portal link doesn't work.
 {:tip}

 1. Log in to the [{{site.data.keyword.cloud_notm}} console](https://{DomainName}){: external}.
 From the Navigational Menu, select **Classic Infrastructure**.